BattlePlugins/BattleMCApi/README.md

 While (as of now) it doesn't completely eliminate the need for using the actual API's, BattleMcAPI should allow you to consildate those modules/extra projects into one and make it a whole lot easier to maintain.
 With this being said, the only caveat is that you have to completely update the whole project to use BattleMcAPI.
 We tried to make this as easy as possible by writing BattleMcAPI in a way that is familiar with most all developers.

+# NOTE: This API as-is is still being developed and not ready for production use yet.
+It's quite volatile as of now.

 ## Server Softwares Currently Supported
 - [Bukkit/Spigot](http://spigotmc.org)
 - [Sponge](https://www.spongepowered.org/)